Glamping 101: Plan an Epic Outdoor Getaway

 Here are some of the most popular booking sites for glamping tents, cabins, and treehouses in the US and around the world.

-• Glamping Hub: Glamping Hub is a comprehensive listing site with properties in more than 80 countries on six continents.
-Glampers can search by location or type of accommodation, including campervans, yurts, tipis, and tents.
+• Glamping Hub: a comprehensive listing site featuring properties in more than 80 countries across six continents.
+Glampers can search by location or accommodation type, including campervans, yurts, tipis, and tents.

-• Airbnb: We find a lot of cool glamping properties on Airbnb, and there is a new feature on the home page that allows you to quickly seek out interesting properties like treehouses, domes, cabins, and tiny homes.
+• Airbnb: We find a lot of cool glamping properties on Airbnb, and there is a new feature on the home page that lets you quickly find interesting properties like treehouses, domes, cabins, and tiny homes.

 What to Look for When Choosing Your Next Glamping Spot